Audi A6: A6 allroad quattro (2006–2011)

+The five-mode air suspension can be raised by up to 60 mm to provide ground clearance of 185 mm which is better than the older four-mode.

 The car featured a number of off-road styling cues including larger bumpers and sills.

 In some European markets, this A6 allroad quattro was more expensive than the larger Audi Q7, but an air suspension is an expensive option in the Q7.
 In its native country, Germany, it cost a few hundred Euros less than the Q7.

 Engines

 Awards

 In 2005, the A6 won the World Car of the Year award, and has also won the Practical Caravan "Towcar of the Year" awards, due to its array of towing features such as adjustable suspension height and damping, and the presence of a 123 Trailer Stability Programme.